galminyana/galminyana.github.io/Assignment03.md

 ```c
 int access (const char * pathname, int mode);
 ```
 - Memory positions are agrupated into pages.
-This makes our search in memory with the `access()` syscall shorter, as if the syscall tries to access a position of memory not allocated, the whole page where this memory position belongs to won’t be accesible.
-Hence, we only need to really check one memory position for each page.
+This makes the search in memory with the `access()` syscall shorter, as if the syscall tries to access a position of memory not allocated, the whole page where this memory position belongs to, won’t be accesible.
+Hence, only is needed to check one memory position for each memory page.

 - To reduce false positives in the “egg” search, “egg” needs to be repeated twice.
 For example, a false positive could be the Egg Hunter shellcode finding itself as contains the “egg”.
 For that, a 4 bytes “egg” used twice is used.

 All this said, the Egg Hunter Shellcode has to do the following:
 - Check memory pages if they are accesible
-- If the memory page is accessible, then search on each memory posiion of that page for the “egg”.
+- If the memory page is accessible, then search on each memory position of that page for the “egg”
 - If the egg is found in memory, check next memory position if also has the egg (egg is 2 consecutive memory positions)
-- If both eggs found, then jump to execute the shellcode that will be after the teo eggs
+- If both eggs found, then jump to execute the shellcode that will be after the two eggs

 The summarized pseudocode will be:
 ```markdown